 - Data analysis is limited

-Intercom CRM is arguably the best option for businesses looking to improve customer support and, by extension, customer experiences.
-Testament to this is Intercom's impressive list of over 25,000 clients, which include Meta, Amazon, and Microsoft.
+Intercom CRM is arguably the best CRM option for businesses looking to improve customer support and, by extension, customer experiences.
+Testament to this is Intercom's impressive list of over 25,000 clients, which include large enterprises like Meta, Amazon, and Microsoft.

-Also known as the Engagement OS, Intercom creates an open channel between your business and your customers.
-It offers a unified platform for all messaging channels, including emails, SMS, and social media.
+Also known as the Engagement OS, Intercom creates an open channel between your small business and your customers.
+It offers a unified platform for managing customer relationships across messaging channels, including emails, SMS, and social media.

 The platform's messenger app is more advanced than most competing products.
 It is highly customizable, providing a consistent branding experience.
 In addition, it is very flexible, requiring no technical or coding knowledge to embed in your apps and websites.

-For small businesses, Intercom provides a six-step plan to acquire, engage and earn the loyalty of customers.
+For SMBs, Intercom provides a six-step plan to acquire, engage and earn the loyalty of potential customers.
 It improves team efficiency through auto-messages, live chatbots, self-service, and centralized channels.

 Despite its primary function as a customer support tool, Intercom offers several business management features.
 Its visual campaign builder allows you to orchestrate customer journeys quickly and efficiently.
 You can set up entry rules, branching conditions, and executions.
 What’s more, Intercom also provides visual analytics on team performance and customer engagement.